AbrahamDN/trafalgar/README.md

   * Import sass variables on top of your scss file from `variables.scss`.
 Example: `@import './variables.scss'`
   * All HTML tag styling that is global must be put inside the index.scss file
   * As for classes, global classes should be placed in the App.scss.
 Global HTML tags can also be placed there if the tag styling has multiple versions.
+  * In scss files give the first parent element a class name and nest all the other classnames within that parent class.

 ## Git/Work Flow
 ![GitFlow](https://miro.medium.com/max/705/1*BMOwwcLBTgzk3EjBVEOfiA.png)